FedorFeofanov/Pop-up-Answer/README.md

 - Open Chrome and go to chrome://extensions/.
 - Enable Developer mode (toggle switch in the top right).
 - Click Load unpacked and select the directory of the extension.

+3. API key
+- To get yourself an API key that is going to be used, go to https://aistudio.google.com/apikey
+- Select Create API key
+- Search for Gemini and press Create API key
+- Copy the key over to the extension window and press save

 ## Usage

 1. After installing, navigate to any webpage.
-2. Select any word or phrase that is part of question by highlighting it with your mouse.
+2. Select the question by highlighting it with your mouse.
-3. Right-click and choose Answer from the context menu.
+3. Press the button that appeared on the screen or right-click and choose Answer from the context menu.
 4. A floating popup will display the answer near your selected text.

 ## File and Structure

+- answers.json: Contains questions and answers that are predefined by users.
 - manifest.json: Configuration file for the extension.
 - background.js: Handles context menu creation and messaging.
 - content.js: Fetches and displays answers when text is selected.